 The past two years have been an ever-accelerating journey from naturalistic representational art, to abstract art, and on to performance art.
 The subject matter is taiji, qigong and yoga poses.
 The goal is to abstract the energy and movement of these forms using my knowledge of the body combined with my knowledge of physics and math.
 My current focus is to create public art that combines sculpture and actual performance of taiji on campuses and in parks.

-Photo of 45" 'Big Dipper' in Hollywood Sculpture Garden
+Photo of 45" Taiji Sword pose, 'Big Dipper,' in Hollywood Sculpture Garden